cloudmesh-community/book/chapters/prg/python/cloudmesh/python-cloudmesh.md

       # implement me
 ```

-Additionally we want to create convenience methods for adding, deleting,
+Additionally, we want to create convenient methods for adding, deleting,
 and searching information

 ### Context